Uranus's influence on Neptune's exterior mean motion resonances: Simulating Neptune's resonances

 \section{Simulating Neptune's resonances}

 A conceptually simple way to explore the strength and boundaries of Neptune’s resonances is to produce Poincar\`e maps, also called surfaces of section.
-In a simplified system with just the Sun and Neptune present, these maps of any particular resonance can be produced by simulating test particles with fixed perihelion distances over a small range of semimajor axis, $a$, near the exact resonant value and recording the evolution of these particles’ orbits and the angle $\psi$ between the particle and Neptune at every perihelion passage (following, e.g., \citealt{Wang:2017,Malhotra:2018,Lan:2019}); $\psi$ is illustrated in the top panel of Figure~\ref{fig:psi}.
-For particles with perihelion distances consistent with scattering TNOs ($q\approx33-37$~au), those on resonant orbits remain relatively stable in semimajor axis, tracing out distinct resonant islands in $a$-$\psi$ space, while those on scattering orbits wander randomly through that space filling in a sea of background points.
+In a simplified system with just the Sun and Neptune present, these maps of any particular resonance can be produced by simulating test particles with fixed perihelion distances over a small range of semimajor axis, $a$, near the exact resonant value and recording the evolution of these particles’ orbits and the angle $\psi$ between the particle and Neptune at every perihelion passage (following, e.g., \citealt{Wang:2017,Malhotra:2018,Lan:2019}); $\psi$ is illustrated in the top panel of Figure~\ref{fig:psi}. {We note that here and throughout the entire manuscript, we use barycentric rather than heliocentric semimajor axes.} For particles with perihelion distances consistent with scattering TNOs ($q\approx33-37$~au), those on resonant orbits remain relatively stable in semimajor axis, tracing out distinct resonant islands in $a$-$\psi$ space, while those on scattering orbits wander randomly through that space filling in a sea of background points.